MeerKatDev/merkle_tree_ex/README.md

 # MerkleTree

-Disclaimer: the cloning could be a bit slower because of the samples/input-100k.txt file.
+Disclaimer: the samples/input-100k.txt file is not included, since it was too big.
+I placed it in [my drive](https://drive.google.com/file/d/1CEy-IKB7uImNF-A1TbKEwF9Vm40NZRNo/view?usp=sharing)

 Implementation of a Merkle tree as a test assignment.
 The tree is assumed binary.